15 Mins read

 If something goes wrong during your trip, the most important step is to act quickly and keep proper documentation.
 Travel insurance claims are usually easier to process when the incident is reported early, the required forms are complete, and all supporting documents are submitted within the insurer’s deadline.

-Here is a practical step-by-step guide for Filipino travellers filing a travel insurance claim.
+Here is a practical step-by-step guide for Filipino travelers filing a travel insurance claim.

 1. Contact Your Insurer or Emergency Assistance Provider Immediately